canonical/vanilla-framework/docs/patterns/grid.md

     View example of the empty columns within the grid
 </a>

-Please note, specifying a value that exceeds the available number of columns will result in incorect offsets.
-This happens because the grid implicitly creates additional columns to accomodate the grid-column-start property.
+Please note, specifying a value that exceeds the available number of columns will result in incorrect offsets.
+This happens because the grid implicitly creates additional columns to accommodate the grid-column-start property.
 You should always keep track of how many available columns you have, especially when nesting.
-In the example below, we are indicating we want a div to span 3 columns, and start at position 7.
-This requires 10 total columns inside a div spanning only 4.
+In the example below, we are indicating we want a `div` to span 3 columns, and start at position 7.
+This requires 10 total columns inside a `div` spanning only 4.
 <a href="/examples/patterns/grid/incorrect-empty-columns/" class="js-example">
 View example of the incorrect column offset within a nested grid
 </a>